omaryasser/Infinite_Runner_Game/README.md

 - [**Unity**](https://unity3d.com/): A cross-platform game engine developed by Unity Technologies.

 ### Running the game:
-One can run the game on Windows, Max, Linux & Android operating systems.
+One can run the game on Windows, Mac, Linux & Android operating systems.
 The builds are included in the corresponding folders.